Backing up and restoring files on your system using a computer

 - If you copy (move) the rented video to a PS3™ system after you create a backup of it, the video will not be restored correctly.

 - While the system is being backed up or restored, the power button, the PS button and all network features are disabled.

 - In some cases, it might not be possible to back up and restore some video files correctly.

 Deleting a backup file

-In step 4 of "Backing up and restoring files on your PS Vita system using a computer", tap [Delete Backup Files].
-Follow the on-screen instructions to delete the file.
+In step 4 of "Backing up and restoring files on your PS Vita system using a computer", select [Delete Backup Files].
+Follow the screens to delete the file.

 You can also delete backup files using your computer.
 The backup files are stored in the folder set for the [Applications/Backup Files] content type in the Content Manager Assistant application.